theOrthodox/ctf-writeups/TryHackMe/Hammer/writeup.md

 ### Privelege Escalation
 In the given dashboard we can enter linux commands, so as to check which are the commands we can run or not, we can brute force it.
 So the list of all the linux commands available are :[linux commands](https://github.com/theOrthodox/linux-fundametals/blob/main/linux%20commands)
+We will then capture the request command made using BurpSuite and save it as text.

 ```

 <!DOCTYPE html>